kayP105/ENDEE_ASSIGNMENT/README.md

 > Which pieces of data are most similar in meaning to this query?

-This capability is fundamental to modern AI systems such as semantic search and RAG.
+This capability is fundamental to systems such as semantic search and RAG.

 ---

-## How Endee Works (High Level)
+## How Endee Works?

 1. Documents are converted into vector embeddings using an embedding model
 2. These embeddings are stored inside an Endee vector index